fvicent/thebex/README.md

 ## Work in progress

 This is a work in progress, though usable, not yet stable.
+There are no tests.
 Expect things to change.
 A few endpoints have been implemented (see below).
 Feel free to contribute your own endpoints.

 ## Installation